ShaolinAssassin/HAN-Toolbox/README.md

-# HAN-Toolbox-v0.6-beta
+# HAN-Toolbox-v0.6.X (2018/12/23)

 ## New in v0.6 :
-* 3 versions : SuperLite / Lite / Full,
+* 3 versions : SuperLite / Lite / Full ;
-* HAN Enabler, Soft Reboot and Debug Packages Enabler (CEX only) offline codes,
+* HAN Enabler, Soft Reboot and Debug Packages Enabler (CEX only) Offline codes added - thanks to @lmn7 ;
-* New File copier (PS3 to USB & vice-versa),
+* New File copier (PS3 to USB & vice-versa) - again, thanks to @lmn7 ;
-* New xRegistry.sys Operations (Backup/Restore System Settings) added,
+* New xRegistry.sys Operations (Backup/Restore System Settings) added - thanks to Demon Hades ;
-* Demo Downloader updated,
+* Demo Downloader updated : demo info added (PKG size + genre + metascore) + 3 ways of sorting demos (alpha + by genre + by metascore) -- btw, "TBD" means that no metascore was given to that game ;
-* NoPSN Apps Downloader added,
+* NoPSN Apps Downloader added - download and install NoPSN HAN compatible Apps hacks by @esc0rtd3w ;
-* Multi-language support added,
+* Multi-language support added - currently disabled, waiting for translations ;
-* Icon notification when update is available.
+* Icon notification when update is available, just like XMBPD - you can also read the changelog from the XMB ;
+* Misc other things.

-## Superlite Version (HANTOOLBX-SUPERLITE folder) :
+## Superlite Version :
 * uses XMB default icons,
 * no multi-language support,
 * only includes basic PS3Xploit tools (using offline code & online site),